MAIF/otoroshi/manual/src/main/paradox/topics/snow-monkey.md

 # Chaos engineering with the Snow Monkey

 Nihonzaru (the Snow Monkey) is the chaos engineering tool provided by Otoroshi.
-You can access it at `Settings / Snow Monkey`.
+You can access it at `Settings (cog icon) / Snow Monkey`.

 @@@ div { .centered-img }
 <img src="https://github.com/MAIF/otoroshi/raw/master/resources/nihonzaru-logo.png" />